-A Software Engineering Hiring Guide for Live Interview Workflows
+A Software Engineering Hiring Guide for Live Meeting Workflows

 A software-engineering-specific hiring guide that keeps technical depth, behavioral proof, and workflow setup aligned.